DataDog/documentation/content/en/tracing/tracing_without_limits/_index.md

 #### Retention Filters

 After spans have been ingested by Datadog, they will be retained for 15 days according to the indexing filters that have been set on your account.
-By default, the only retention filter enabled per service will be the [Intelligent Sampling Filter](#datadog-intelligent-sampling-filter), which will retain error traces and proportional traces representing latency distributions.
+By default, the only retention filter enabled per service will be the [Intelligent Sampling Filter](#datadog-intelligent-sampling-filter), which retains error traces and traces from different latency distributions.

 You can also create any number of additional [tag-based retention filters](#create-your-own-filter) for your services.